masonelmore/esi/docs/BookmarksApi.md

 > []GetCorporationsCorporationIdBookmarks200Ok GetCorporationsCorporationIdBookmarks(ctx, corporationId, optional)
 List corporation bookmarks

-A list of your corporation's bookmarks  --- Alternate route: `/dev/corporations/{corporation_id}/bookmarks/`  Alternate route: `/legacy/corporations/{corporation_id}/bookmarks/`  Alternate route: `/v1/corporations/{corporation_id}/bookmarks/`  --- This route is cached for up to 3600 seconds
+A list of your corporation's bookmarks  ---  This route is cached for up to 3600 seconds

 ### Required Parameters